-Board Requested Legislation Ms. Anne Gawthrop presented an updated document outlining the details of several legislative proposals for the Board's consideration inclusion in its 2018 legislative proposals to the Joint Committee on Pensions (JCP).
+Board Requested Legislation

+Ms. Anne Gawthrop presented a document outlining the details of several legislative proposals for the Administrative Committee's consideration to propose to the Board of Trustees for inclusion in its 2018 legislative proposals to the Joint Committee on Pensions (JCP).
 (See Attachment 1.)